MultiSafepay/docs/content/payments/features/split-payments/_index.md

     - /tools/split-payments/how-do-i-refund-split-payment-orders
     - /payments/features/split-payments/
 ---
-Split payments lets:

-- Merchants or [partners](/account/account-types/) divide a transaction amount between several MultiSafepay accounts, e.g. to charge [affiliates](/account/account-types/) a fee for using your platform
+Split payments lets you divide a transaction amount between [partner](/account/account-types/) or [affiliate](/account/account-types/) accounts, e.g. as a fee for using your platform.
-- Customers pay for products and services from multiple webshops in a single transaction

 You can split payments by a percentage, a fixed amount, or a combination of the two.

 See API reference – [Split payments orders](/api/#split-payments-orders).

-## Prerequisites

-You will need:

-- Two active MultiSafepay accounts
-- Access to the code that creates JSON requests

 ## Refunding split payments
 You can only refund split payments (in full or in part) from the account that originally received the funds and then split them to other accounts.